Machine learning reveals strain-rate-dependent predictability of discrete dislocation plasticity: Results

 In order to understand the non-monotonic dependence of $r^2$ on $\dot{\epsilon}_a$ at high $\epsilon$ more qualitatively one can analyse the evolution of the corresponding stress-strain curves, keeping in mind that individual critical-like dislocation avalanches are typically understood to be inherently hard-to-predict~\cite{sarvilahti2020machine}.
 In Figs.~\ref{stress_strain_drops}(a), (b) and (c) example stress-strain curves are shown for $k=$ 0.1, 1, and 10, respectively, for the four largest strain rates studied.
 Generally, the curves become more regular for larger values of $\dot{\epsilon}_a$.
 Those for $\dot{\epsilon}_a=10^{-2}$ contain no significant stress drops, therefore, they are the easiest to predict by the ML algorithm since the stress increases monotonically with the strain without any hard-to-predict stress drops.
 On the other hand, the stress-strain curves for the lowest strain rates tend to be very irregular and exhibit a large number of stress drops.
 In such cases predicting the stress value requires estimating the number and magnitude of those events occurring prior to the given strain value.
 However, it is easier to perform when those events are more frequent because their occurrences are then closer to some averaged distribution described by a certain function.
 It is also expected that recent observations of correlations between subsequent avalanche events driving the individual curves towards the mean ones~\cite{PhysRevMaterials.5.073601} might play a role here.
-In Fig.~\ref{stress_strain_drops}(d) the distribution of stress drops as the function of their magnitude is shown.
-The largest drops occur for $\dot{\epsilon}_a=10^{-3}$, for which $r^2$ has the minimum.
-However, there are also fewer small drops than for $\dot{\epsilon}_a=10^{-4}$.
-Generally, one can expect that strain drops that occur rarely, that is, much less often than once per configuration, do not have a significant detrimental effect on the predictability.
-On the other hand, the number of events that occur very frequently can also be predicted relatively easily because the estimation error becomes smaller.
-The hardest to predict are stress-strain curves with events that occur on average once per stress-strain curve: For accurate estimation of the stress at a given strain which is in that case largely controlled by the occurrence of an individual stress drop, the algorithm must predict whether the event will occur before or after a certain value of strain, and what the magnitude of that event will be.
-Since for $\dot{\epsilon}_a=10^{-3}$ the stress drops are rare, and as seen in Fig.~\ref{stress_strain_drops}(d), their distribution has a larger cutoff than for the other strain rates, the corresponding stress-strain curves are also the most difficult to predict.
-Interestingly, the minimum of $r^2$ thus appears to coincide with a transition from fluctuating to smooth plastic flow upon increasing $\dot{\epsilon}_a$.\\
+In Fig.~\ref{stress_strain_drops}(d) the distributions of stress drops as a function of their magnitude are shown for different $\dot{\epsilon}_a$ in the case of $k=10$, i.e., the $k$-value for which the non-monotonic behaviour of $r^2$ is most pronounced.
+The fitted curves (shown as lines) represent the power law distribution with an exponential cutoff~\cite{kurunczipapp2021disloc},